top of page

 Fruit Press Anchor

-• We assist in offloading your fruit onto our receiving table and inspecting your fruit while transferring it to standard milk crates.
+• We'll help offload your fruit onto our receiving table and inspect while transferring to our standard milk crates.

-• We carefully grind/mill and press your fruit using our commercial grade fruit grinder/mill and hydro bladder presses into the clean juice containers you provided.
+• We'll grind/mill and press your fruit using our commercial grade fruit grinder/mill and hydro bladder presses into the clean juice containers you provide.

 • On request, we will add sulphites to juice being used for cider and perry making to stabilize the juice.